web1992/read/spring/spring-reference-012.md

 ClassFilter

-The ClassFilter interface is used to restrict the pointcut to a given set of target classes.
+The ClassFilter interface is used to restrict(`限制`) the pointcut to a given set of target classes.
 If the matches() method always returns true, all target classes will be matched:

 ```java
 public interface ClassFilter {